Aligorith/jsl_latex_thesis_template/TEMPLATE_ROADMAP.md

 * [x] Release the source files for PCCH-style diagrams as a HCI researcher resource (perhaps to be done as a separate repo?).
 Plans for this are still TBC.

+* [ ] Get the code compiling on modern MixTex install, and include troubleshooting instructions